Rich Draheim: Early life, education, and career

 Draheim graduated from Minnesota State University, Mankato with a Bachelor of Science in 1994.
-He previously owned the Westwood Marina in Kasota.
-He currently owns Weichert Realtors in Mankato and the New Ulm Event Center.
+He owns Weichert Realtors in Mankato.
+He previously owned the Westwood Marina in Kasota and the New Ulm Event Center, along with other business ventures.

 Minnesota Senate

 Draheim was elected to the Minnesota Senate in 2016.

 Personal life

 Draheim and his wife, Lynnette, have two children and reside in Madison Lake.
+He is a member of the Lutheran Church – Missouri Synod.